ramnathv/corise-r-for-ds/notes/week-01/04-transforming-data/04-transforming-data.md

 ### Aggregating Data

-The second set of data manipulation operations that are extremely useful are data aggregation operations.
+The second set of data manipulation operations that are extremely useful are **data aggregation operations**.
 Unlike data manipulation operations, aggregation operations change the underlying shape of the data.
 Moreover, they change the unit of observation from individual observations to groups.

 For example, suppose we want to summarize diamonds by combination of